Dictionary » Adjective Words » Common – Meaning, Definition, Synonyms and Antonyms

 2. Can “common” have a negative connotation?

 Sometimes, yes.
-When used to describe behavior or taste, it can imply something low in quality or lacking refinement.
+When used to describe behavior, taste, or style, it can suggest something low in quality or lacking refinement.
+For a contrast, you might also look at words like mundane.

 3. Is “common” always related to frequency?

-No, it can also refer to things shared among people or things, like common interests or a common goal.
+No. It can also refer to things shared among people, such as common interests, common values, or a common goal.

 4. What’s the difference between “common” and “normal”?

-“Common” focuses on how often something occurs, while “normal” relates to what is socially or typically accepted.
+“Common” focuses on how often something occurs or how widely something is shared, while “normal” relates more to what is socially or statistically accepted.

 5. Is “common” used in scientific or academic language?

-Yes, it’s often used to describe frequently occurring phenomena or widely shared traits.
+Yes, it’s often used to describe frequently occurring phenomena or widely shared traits, such as common causes or common patterns.

 Explore more C words